Course Catalog

 CRWR 22128/42128 Advanced Fiction Workshop: Novel Writing, The First Chapters

-In this workshop-focused class we will focus on the early stages of both developing and writing a novel: choosing the POV, establishing the setting, developing the main characters and the dynamics between them, setting up the conflicts and seeding the themes of book, etc. As a class we will read, break down and discuss the architecture of the openings of several published novels as you work on your own opening chapters, which will be workshopped during the course.
+Beginning a novel can be daunting, but this class aims to both remove some of the mystery behind the process and encourage students to break through whatever barriers may be there, and start writing.
+This class will examine the early stages of developing and writing a novel: choosing the POV and narrative voice, establishing the setting, developing the main characters and the dynamics between them, setting up the conflicts and seeding themes, choosing areas to research, etc. As a class we will read, break down, and discuss the openings of several published novels as you work on your own opening chapters, which will be workshopped during the latter part of the course.
+In addition to reading and discussing a selection of published novel openings, expect to write and submit two of your own opening chapters of a novel-in-progress, read chapters from your peers to discuss during workshop, and turn in a revision of one of your chapters at the end of the course.

 Prerequisites